-How important is your Call-to-action?
-Very.
-Most people don't think about when writing their campaigns and emails - and it shows.
-Good CTA can improve your ROI significantly, so you better spend more time on it.
+How crucial is your Call-to-Action?
+The answer is - very.
+Most people don't think thoroughly about it when writing their campaigns and emails - and it shows.
+A good Call-to-Action can improve your ROI significantly, so you better spend more time on it.
 But how can you do it so well that will drive conversions upwards?
 That's what we're about to find out.

 But remember that this is one of the aspects in digital marketing that you have to try, work it out and keep trying and testing so you have better results available.
 What we are going to talk about here is a roadmap so you can test more efficiently.
-To write a good CTA, there are a few things that you have to know.
+There are a few things that you need to know;

 - A button may be better than a hypertext